- Who is a birth partner

 Who is a birth partner?

-A birth partner is a person you choose to have with you during your labour, in addition to any health professionals.
+A birth partner is someone you choose to have with you during your labour.
+They are with you in addition to the health professionals caring for you.

 Those caring for you should respect your choice of birth partner or partners during your labour.
 Article 8 of the European Convention on Human Rights protects every person’s right to make choices about their private life and this includes choices about birth partners.
 (See our factsheet Human Rights in Maternity Care.)